-Steve Tirrell, a well-known name in New England college football circles, returns for his third season at the helm of the quickly developing Dean College football program in 2018.
+Steve Tirrell, a well-known name in New England college football circles, returns for his fourth season at the helm of the suddenly surging Dean College football program in 2019.

 Tirrell has nearly 30 years of collegiate coaching experience under his belt and was chosen to take over the Bulldog program in late December of 2015 when the College made the decision to begin the process of becoming a member of the NCAA.

 Under Tirrell in 2018, Dean went 5-5 - winning its final three games - including finishing 4-2 in the Eastern Collegiate Football Conference (ECFC).
 The Bulldogs had 12 student-athletes earn ECFC All-Conference honors, while he had a student-athlete earn All-New England accolades for the second season in a row.

 2017 saw Tirrell guide the Bulldogs to a 4-6 mark, which included three losses by a touchdown or less.
 In his first season as the sideline boss, he guided the Bulldogs to an impressive 6-4 record that included five straight wins to end the season.

 Tirrell’s coaching odyssey began back in 1989 when he spent six seasons as the defensive line coach at his alma mater, Plymouth State.
 While with the Panthers, he helped guide them to consecutive NCAA appearances under legendary head coach Don Brown, combining to go 19-2 in his final two seasons on staff.